🔌 API Cost Calculator

 Compute Costs

 The largest cost driver.
 Consider auto-scaling to handle variable traffic without paying for idle capacity.
 Reserved instances (1-3 year commitments) save 30-70% vs on-demand.
-Serverless (Lambda, Cloud Run) can be more economical for low/spiky traffic.
+Serverless (Lambda, Cloud Run) suits spiky traffic.
+Hetzner and DigitalOcean are 3-5× cheaper than AWS/GCP for equivalent specs.
+Cloudflare Workers at $5/mo for 10M requests is compelling for edge-native APIs.

 🗄️